-As part of John Lyon’s Foundation (which incorporates the Charity, Harrow School and The John Lyon School), we are committed to supporting bursaries at both of the Foundation schools, as well as at Christ’s Hospital School and independent girls’ day schools that are based in the Beneficial Area.
+We are committed to supporting life-changing bursaries for disadvantaged children and young people at both John Lyon’s Foundation schools (Harrow School and The John Lyon School), as well as at Christ’s Hospital School and independent girls’ day schools that are based in the Beneficial Area.

 - Recipients of John Lyon Bursaries must be means tested and provide evidence that they cannot afford to contribute more than 25% of the school fee.

 - All bursaries are subject to the receipt of annual school reports on each bursary holder and confirmation that they are still eligible for support.